galaxyproject/ansible-mailman3/README.md

-Mailman enables mailing lists to be managed on a mail server, can cope with multiple virtual domains (e.g  both example.com and example.net), and takes care of list membership issues.
+Mailman enables mailing lists to be managed on a mail server, can cope with multiple virtual domains (e.g  both example.com and example.net), deals with munging emails to account for DMARC and adding header and footer parts, and takes care of list membership issues.
 However it does require a properly set up Mail Transfer Agent (MTA) such as exim, qmail, postfix or similar to both accept and deliver email.

 This role is capable of working with several MTAs, but has been developed alongside exim4 and as such may have glitches with other options.